mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ## Availability

-Currently, Session Replay is currently in invite-only beta access for customers on our [Enterprise plan](https://mixpanel.com/pricing/).

-You can join the waitlist for beta access [here](https://mixpanel.com/m/session-replay-beta/).

-For any questions about Session Replay or beta access, please reach out to your Account Manager.
+Session Replay is currently available as an add-on purchase for [Enterprise plans](https://mixpanel.com/pricing/).
+Customers on an Enterprise plan or considering upgrading are eligible to try session Replay free for 30 days as part of their Enterprise package.

 ## Using Session Replay